Halbann/UIScaler/README.md

 Install the Space Warp mod loader, you can download it here: https://spacedock.info/mod/3257/Space%20Warp

-Download Lazy Orbit, open the zip file, and drag the included `SpaceWarp` folder into the game folder.
+Download UI Scaler, open the zip file, and drag the included `SpaceWarp` folder into the game folder.
 If there's already a `SpaceWarp` folder you should merge the folders.

 OR